potch/playout/README.md

 | -------- | ----------- | ------------- |
-backgroundAlpha | opacity of box fill, drawn as a dither pattern. | 0 (full) backgroundColor | color to fill the box when drawing | `nil` (transparent) border | thickness of border on box | 0 borderColor | color of border (if > 0) | `playdate.graphics.kColorBlack` borderRadius | corner radius to use when drawing the box | 0 direction | direction of layout. can be horizontal (children will be in a row) or vertical (children will be in a column) | `playout.kDirectionVertical`
+backgroundAlpha | opacity of box fill, drawn as a dither pattern. | 0 (full) backgroundColor | color to fill the box when drawing | `nil` (transparent) border | thickness of border on box, if this is set it will override the individual sides | 0 borderLeft | thickness of the left border on box | 0 borderRight | thickness of the right border on box | 0 borderTop | thickness of the top border on box | 0 borderBottom | thickness of the bottom border on box | 0 borderColor | color of border (if > 0) | `playdate.graphics.kColorBlack` borderRadius | corner radius to use when drawing the box | 0 direction | direction of layout. can be horizontal (children will be in a row) or vertical (children will be in a column) | `playout.kDirectionVertical`